Google Maps Geocoding guide (coverage, pricing, rate limits, licensing)

 Cost calculator

-Use the following calculator to estimate the monthly cost of your geocoding requests for Google Maps Geocoding API.
-Important: this calculator is for informational purposes only and does not take into account any discounts or other factors.
+Use the following calculator to estimate the monthly cost of your geocoding requests for Google Maps Geocoding API:

 Rate Limits